aiunibs/planGPT/README.md

 - *Models*: [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.10908361.svg)](https://doi.org/10.5281/zenodo.10908361)
 - *Datasets*: [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.10925404.svg)](https://doi.org/10.5281/zenodo.10925404)

+All domains are randomized, except for Floortile and Visitall, where the grid structure is kept fixed.
+For these two domains, we later conducted additional experiments by translating the grid along horizontal and vertical axes, achieving coverage results above 90%.
+During this process, we discovered around 2,000 duplicate problems between the training and testing sets due to generator issues.
+After correcting the datasets and repeating the experiments, we obtained identical results, confirming the robustness of our findings.
+After further checks, no other domains showed any overlap between the training and test problems.

 Furthermore, if you want, we provide all the *generations of the plans* in the following link: [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.10926333.svg)](https://doi.org/10.5281/zenodo.10926333) usable to be validated with the script [scripts/validator.ipynb](scripts/validator.ipynb).
 ## Usage